Chart Color Schemes

 Sunnybank Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sunnybank Hills' dwellings, as per the latest Census, were 84.7% houses and 15.3% other dwellings (semi-detached, apartments, 'other').
+Sunnybank Hills' housing structure, as per the latest Census, had 84.7% houses and 15.3% other dwellings (semi-detached, apartments, 'other').
 Brisbane metro had 80.4% houses and 19.6% other dwellings.
-Home ownership in Sunnybank Hills was higher at 36.9%, with mortgaged dwellings at 31.8% and rented at 31.2%.
-The median monthly mortgage repayment was $1,853, above Brisbane metro's average of $1,800.
-Median weekly rent in Sunnybank Hills was $410, compared to Brisbane metro's $400.
+Home ownership in Sunnybank Hills was higher at 36.9%, with mortgaged dwellings at 31.8% and rented ones at 31.2%.
+The median monthly mortgage repayment was $1,853, above Brisbane metro's $1,800.
+Median weekly rent was $410, compared to Brisbane metro's $400.
 Nationally, Sunnybank Hills' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing